johnfairh/site/ruby_swiftpm.md

 broken: it doesn't support `--static` properly and if the Ruby installation doesn't *have* a dylib then it doesn't bother to mention a Ruby library at all.

+Ruby from `rvm` installs an amusingly broken `pkg-config --libs`.
+I infer these are seldom used.
+Linux `ruby-dev` and macOS Homebrew packages properly install a working pkgconfig file.

 # SwiftPM system packages

 Wrapping an existing library requires an entire package, can't just be a target